 Not only do clients want you to produce products according to their needs, but the products also need to comply with national regulations (related to emissions for example).

 That’s why the EU uses ISO standards.
 Before you’re able to put the CE mark on your products, you first need to do product testing, showing that you meet the ISO standards required for that product (industry).

 The same it goes in China, where the equivalent of CE is called CCC (China Compulsory Certification).
 If you want to get your products certified with the CCC mark, which is required for many products before you can even sell them in China, you first need to meet the GB standards required to get the CCC.

 Do I need to have a CCC mark if my products have GB-standards?

-As mentioned, there are GB-standards for everything from labelling of meat products to usage of lipstick.
+As mentioned, there are GB standards for everything from the labeling of meat products to the usage of lipstick.
 Still, these products don’t require a CCC mark.